jenkins-infra/stats.jenkins.io/CONTRIBUTING.md

 ## Issue Tracking

--   **Reporting Issues:** To report a bug or request a feature, [create a new issue](https://github.com/jenkins-infra/stats.jenkins.io/issues/new).
+-   **Reporting Issues:** To report a bug or request a feature, [create a new issue](https://github.com/jenkins-infra/stats.jenkins.io/issues/new/choose).
--   **Labels:** Issues are categorized with labels.
-Please use the appropriate label when creating or working on issues.
--   **Assigning Issues:** You can assign an issue to yourself by leaving a comment on the issue or requesting assignment.

 ## Pull Request Process